 - Sucker Punch opens with Babydoll's mother dying, younger sister being killed by her stepfather, and finally being dropped off for a lobotomy at the local sanitarium.

 - The Wing Commander film starts with the Kilrathi wiping out a key Confederate outpost and learning the Solar System jump coordinates.
 Admiral Tolwyn makes calculations and realizes that the Kilrathi fleet will arrive to Earth two hours before his fleet.
 That's two hours more than they need to nuke everything on the surface.

 - In The Ledge, Hollis finding out that he is sterile, that he is not the real father of his children, and that he must now try to talk Gavin out of suicide.

-- The Dark Knight Rises, begins eight years later with Bruce emotionally stunted, Wayne Enterprises in financial trouble and cracks starting to show in Gotham's peace time.
+- The Dark Knight Rises begins eight years after the last movie with Bruce emotionally stunted, Wayne Enterprises in financial trouble and cracks starting to show in Gotham's peace time.

 - Remnants, by K.A.
 Applegate, starts with the end of the world.